Guadalupe (Spain)

+The Guadalupe or Guadalupejo is a river in the west of the Iberian Peninsula, a right-bank tributary of the Guadiana, which discharges into the Atlantic Ocean.
+Its course runs through the Spanish provinces of Cáceres and Badajoz.

 Course

-The Guadalupe has its sources in the Sierra de Villuercas near Guadalupe, giving its name to the town, and by extension to the monastery of Santa María de Guadalupe.
+The Guadalupe has its source in the place of Pedreras de los Hollicios, near La Villuerca.

-It flows southwards into the Guadiana at the Garcia de Sola Dam, barely 1.5 km east of Valdecaballeros.
+It flows southwards into the Guadiana at the García Sola Reservoir, barely 1.5 km east of Valdecaballeros.
 There is an abandoned nuclear power plant, the Valdecaballeros Nuclear Power Plant, as well as a small dam near its mouth.